parth-io/Learn-CS-and-Coding/README.md

       5. Sublime
    3. For the working men
       1. Intellij
+      2. VSCode
+         1. For a Microsoft product, pretty solid
-      2. Just search up IDEs on Google lol
+      3. Just search up IDEs on Google lol
 2. For Markdown
    1. Typora - hands-down the best, but do your market research
 3. For LaTeX